Frequently Asked Questions

 Home Care providers are allowed to charge a basic daily fee, in addition to their other fees, while Aged Care Homes all charge a daily care fee.
 With Home Care the basic daily fee is added to your budget, effectively increasing what you are able to spend on care and support.

 In Aged Care Homes the daily care fee covers day-to-day costs including meals, laundry, and cleaning services.
-For recipients of a government subsidy, the maximum daily fee is reviewed and set by the Australian Government annually.

 - What is an income-tested fee?